-LAFCO supports continued engagement between the City and the Westborough Water District.
-A discussion regarding overlapping boundaries and potential governance changes can be found in Section 6 of this report.
-2. LAFCo supports continued engagement between the City and San Mateo County Harbor District related to the operation of the Oyster Point Marina.
+- 1. LAFCO supports continued engagement between the City and the Westborough Water District.
+A discussion regarding overlapping boundaries and potential governance changes can be found in Section 6 of this report. - 2.
+LAFCo supports the continued engagement and collaborative working relationship between the City and San Mateo County Harbor District related to the operation of the Oyster Point Marina.